dseright/100daysofcode/log.md

 **Today's Progress**: CS50 pset6.
 Got the matrix displaying on web using jinja2 and flask.

 **Thoughts**: Took a while to figure out what jinja2 was doing and how to get it to cooperate.
 But I picked through the docs and slowly it started to make sense.
 The A-ha moment came when I finally realized python loops are truly different and I wasn't iterating a number from 0 my counter was literally the character from the string I had told it to iterate over.
 If that makes any sense.
 I'm very tired.
 But I'm very happy I still put in my work before bed.

+### Day 6: January 19, 2018

+**Today's Progress**: Lecture 8 for CS50.
+Not much to report.

+**Thoughts**: Python and html and bootstrap and sql oh my.

+### Day 7: January 20, 2018

+**Today's Progress**: Started in on pset7.

+**Thoughts**: Had to look over the distribution code for quite a while to figure out what was going on but it's starting to make sense.
+Lots of things going on with sql, bootstrap, python, and jinja2 all working together.
+But I'm catching on.

+### Day 8: January 21, 2018

+**Today's Progress**: Completed register route.

+**Thoughts**: Hopefully that'll kind of work as a keystone so I have a much better idea of what I'm doing going forward.
+The blocks are falling into place. :) A few minor obstacles but nothing I couldn't work around.